pulsejet/memories/docs/troubleshooting.md

 ## Issues with Docker

-Note: Using the official Nextcloud Docker image is the recommended way of running Memories.
+Note: Using the community Nextcloud Docker image is the recommended way of running Memories.
 If you are using a different image, you may run into issues.
+Nextcloud AIO is a good options as well.

 ### OCC commands fail